dzearing/transform-typed-imports/README.md

 # transform-typed-imports

+> :warning: :warning: :warning:
+>
+> Note: this transform codemod will be superceded by an eslint rule.
+The issue is tracked here: https://github.com/typescript-eslint/typescript-eslint/issues/3597 (see attached PR for current status and give it an upvote.)

 A code-mod which transforms TypeScript files to move imports/exports of typings to use `import type`/`export type`, allowing the package to become `isolatedModules` friendly.

 Converts this (a class and an interface import and export):